Yoga for Carpal Tunnel Relief

 Yoga for Carpal Tunnel Syndrome Relief

-This article describes how yoga for carpal tunnel syndrome is effective for relieving symptoms.
-If you have signs and symptoms of carpal tunnel syndrome, you may want to spend a moment to learn how yoga helps.
+This article describes how yoga for carpal tunnel syndrome relieves this disorder.
+If you have signs and symptoms of carpal tunnel syndrome you will learn the underlying mechanism of how yoga helps.
+If you want to learn ONLY about the specific yoga stretches to use, see this article.

 What is carpal tunnel syndrome?

-The current medical view is that carpal tunnel syndrome results from using your fingers and hand repetitively, especially with forceful motions.
-Gripping a shovel or a hairbrush for long periods of time are common examples.
+Carpal tunnel syndrome most often results from using your fingers and hands repetitively, especially with forceful motions.
+Gripping a shovel or a hairbrush for long periods of time, or even using a scissors are common examples.

-But a large percentage of people develop carpal tunnel syndrome without ever engaging is such repetitive or forceful activities.
+But a large percentage of people develop carpal tunnel syndrome without ever engaging is such activities.
 Obviously, there’s much to learn about this disorder.

-It's not unusual for anybody to experience hand or finger pain.
-Most people do so at one time or another in their life.
+Ordinary hand or finger pain is common.
+Most people have it at one time or another in their life.
 Overworking or straining your hand on the job (or when gardening, knitting, guitar playing, etc.) can produce pain.

-But if the pain is persistent it may not be simple hand or finger strain causing the problem.
-And if you feel numbness or tingling, then it’s likely not simple hand strain at all.
+But if the pain is persistent it may not be ordinary hand or finger pain due to stress and strain.
+And if you ALSO feel numbness or tingling, then it’s likely not ordinary hand strain at all.

 According to the American Academy of Orthopedic Surgeons (AAOS), if one or more of those symptoms persist, then you likely have carpal tunnel syndrome.
 That means you’re in the company of 5 million Americans with the same problem.